operator-framework/operator-lifecycle-manager/doc/design/subscription-config.md

 ### Env

-The `Env` field defines a list of [Environment Variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/#define-an-environment-variable-for-a-container) that must exist in all containers in the Pod created by OLM.
+The `env` field defines a list of [Environment Variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/#define-an-environment-variable-for-a-container) that must exist in all containers in the Pod created by OLM.

 > Note: Values defined here will overwrite existing environment variables of the same name.

-#### Env Example
+#### Example

 Increase log verbosity on an Operator's container that utilizes the `ARGS` variable: